bneidlinger/RobotWars/RobotWars_app_code.md

     }

-    // --- Clear placeholder text on initial load for BOTH logs --- const eventLogElement = document.getElementById('event-log');
+    // --- Clear placeholder text on initial load for ALL logs --- const eventLogElement = document.getElementById('event-log');
     // Check for the specific placeholder text before clearing if(eventLogElement && eventLogElement.textContent.trim() === 'Event Log Loading...') {